kvljimenez/excel-pivot-table/docs/README.md

 Save your work to prevent your data and settings from being lost and so that you will be able to revisit or edit it in the future.

+## Final Remarks

-Pivot Tables are powerful tools that make data summarisation, analysis, and visualisation more straightforward and quicker.
-Explore pivot tables more and discover different styles and configurations that can cater for your data analysis objective.
+PivotTables are powerful tools that make data summarization, analysis, and visualization more straightforward and quicker.
+Explore PivotTables more and discover different styles and configurations that can cater for your data analysis objective.